 I went through all the grief stages.
 Shock—really?
 Are you freaking kidding me?
 Then I was outraged—How dare you!
 You got your portion of our assets and now you get mine, too?
 Then utter sadness.
 Did I mention that there was nothing I could do about it?
 I’m still waiting for the acceptance stage.
 I am hoping that will come as I figure out this forgiveness part.

-Most of the time it doesn’t bother me too terribly much.
-I stay busy.
+Most of the time I stay busy.
 I focus on taking charge of what I can.
 I guess you could say I avoid thinking about it.
 I am still aware that there is an undercurrent of angst, self-righteousness, and anger, that I can’t seem to shake.
 Some days it’s louder than others.
 Today it’s noisy, making me even more determined to be done with it.
 I’m exploring why it’s so hard to let it go.

 I have a right to my feelings